 • Failed — An error occurred during the image creation process.

-• Terminating — The image deletion process is ongoing; this process may “hang” in this state if the image is still attached to a virtual machine.
+• Terminating - the image is being deleted.
+The image may “hang” in this state if it is still connected to the virtual machine.

 Until the image transitions to the Ready phase, the entire .spec block can be modified.
 Changing it will restart the image creation process.
 Once the image reaches the Ready phase, the contents of the .spec block can no longer be changed.